matterandvoid-space/subscriptions/README.md

                                  )))
 ```
 When you call `subscribe` the keyword in the subscription vector is used to lookup this "handler" function.
 So we can skip
-that keyword step and just pass the handler itself, and have the `subscribe` function invoke that directly.
+that keyword step and just pass the handler itself, and `subscribe` can invoke that function directly.

 That's what this library allows.
+These handler functions are the same as `reg-sub-raw` in re-frame, but again, without an
+associated keyword.

 Here is a brief example: